 Read More: A CIO’s Framework for Communicating Strategy

 Technologies such as walking support robots for rehabilitation have been introduced at 200 locations in Japan, and psychological care assistance is appearing across the world in nursing and medical facilities.
 Future iterations of this technology will allow for autonomous-basis (proactive care) rehabilitation.

 CIOs should develop a communications plan to introduce these types of smart city ambient care solutions that optimize therapeutic performance.

-Gartner clients can read the rest of the smart city predictions in Predicts 2017: Smart Cities Must Create the Right Data Orchestration for Sustainable Citizen and Business Services and view the full Hype Cycle for Smart City Technologies and Solutions, 2016.
+Gartner clients can read the rest of the smart city predictions in Predicts 2017: Smart Cities Must Create the Right Data Orchestration for Sustainable Citizen and Business Services by Nagayoshi Nakano, et al, and view the full Hype Cycle for Smart City Technologies and Solutions, 2016.
 This research is part of the Gartner Special Report “Predicts 2017: Lead, Follow, or Get Out of the Way: A Gartner Trend Insight Report,” a collection of research that focuses on predictions that allow companies to plan strategically for both expected and unexpected change.

 Top 10 Strategic Technology Trends for 2018